Emory & Atlanta Events

 - High Museum of Art: In addition to its own highly regarded collection, “the High” routinely secures loans from world-famous institutions like the Louvre and Museum of Metropolitan Art.

 - Centennial Olympic Park: Originally built for the 1996 Olympics, the park has since become a popular live event venue.

 - Georgia Aquarium: Georgia Aquarium is a nonprofit committed to inspiring awareness and preservation of our ocean and aquatic animals worldwide.

 - Atlanta Botanical Garden: View 30 acres of beautiful gardens, including the widest collection of species orchids in the world.

 - Piedmont Park: Enjoy the nearly 200 acres of trails, sports, and outdoor recreation opportunities.

 As the “capital of the South” and the host of the 1996 Olympics, Atlanta draws all manner of major sporting events.
 Our hotel is located less than five miles from the following:

-- Georgia Dome: Sports fans know this stadium is home to the Falcons, Georgia State University football, and the SEC Championship.
+- Mercedes Stadium: Sports fans know this stadium is home to the Falcons, the Peach Bowl, the SEC Championship and Atlanta United Soccer.